-It is not enough to have statements prepared and just reiterate what you have already written; you have to reply like you mean it, and avoid doing certain things that can make you appear unprepared.
+It is not enough to have statements prepared and reiterate what you have already written.
+You have to reply like you mean it and avoid doing things that can make you appear unprepared.

-Do not hesitate after being asked a question.
+Don't hesitate after being asked a question.
 A long pause will be awkward for everyone involved and makes you appear as though you do not know how to respond.
-You also need to remain confident and poised throughout the entire interviewing process.
+You also need to remain confident and poised throughout the entire interview process.
 Answering questions with enthusiasm and joy will make you appear interested in the position and ambitious.

-- Sample Answers to the Question: “Tell Me About Yourself.”
+- Sample Answers to: “Tell Me About Yourself.”

-This is the number one personal question that employers are going to ask during an interviewing or networking situation.
-If you can respond to this question successfully, you should have less of a problem with other variations of this question.
+This is the number one personal question that employers are going to ask during an interview or a networking situation.
+If you can respond to this question successfully, you should have less trouble with other variations of this same question.

-- “If you do an online search of my name, here is what comes up ” This phrase is interesting in that it is straightforward and technically savvy.
-You should Google yourself and see what results come up; companies are going to do that if you're a serious candidate.
+- “If you do an online search of my name, here is what you will find ” This phrase is interesting in that it is straightforward and technically savvy.
+It would help if you googled yourself to see what search results surface.
+Companies are going to do that if you're a serious candidate.
 Preferably all of your success stories should be available online.
-You may want to examine your use of social media links on your resume to make sure they are a benefit.
+You may want to examine how you use social media links on your resume to make sure they are beneficial.

-- “Someone who knows me very well would describe me as ” To bring up that someone else would be able to speak well of you solidifies your references and demonstrates that you are a reputable person.
+- “Someone who knows me very well would describe me as ” To mention that someone else would be able to speak well of you, solidifies your character through a reference and demonstrates that you are a reputable person.

-- “I like to live my life by this quotation ” Providing a tangible, real-world example of a philosophy that someone else has already thought of references your intellect and ability to aspire to some type of ambition.
-You clearly have a self-motivational talent and strive to live by certain life goals.
+- “I like to live my life by this quotation ” Providing a tangible, real-world example of a philosophy that someone else has already created references your intellect, and your ability to aspire to something greater than yourself.
+You clearly have a self-motivating talent and strive to live by your personal philosophy.
 Think about your philosophy and how you can apply it to business.

-- “When I was very young, I wanted to ” Stating your past you have demonstrated that you are committed and have been planning your life around getting a job like this one.
-This preparation and dedication are very desirable character traits to possess.
-Seeming like your life is intertwined with obtaining a position like this will lend credibility to your motivation.
+- “When I was very young, I wanted to ” When stating your past you demonstrate that you are committed to success and have been planning your life around getting a job like this one.
+Your preparation and dedication are very desirable character traits.
+Appearing as though you are intertwining your life with obtaining a position like this will lend credibility to your motivation.

 Through the use of rhetoric, resume preparation, and keyword implementation, you could be on your way to delivering a great performance during your interview!
-When you are aware of what is expected you are in a better position to deliver what is needed.
-As you progress through the meeting try to determine what the employer is looking for.
-When you do you can tailor your responses to more closely fit what is asked.
+Being aware of what they expect puts you in a better position to deliver what is needed.
+Try to determine what the employer's goal is as you progress through the meeting.
+You can then tailor your responses to more closely fit what they ask.

-The point is to be the person they need just be sure you have the qualifications to back up what you portray yourself to be.
-Don't claim to be someone you are not, when you begin working there your deception will be uncovered and you will be out of a job.
+The point if these strategies are for you to be the person they need you to be.
+Be sure you have the qualifications to back up what you portray yourself to be.
+Don't claim to be someone you are not when you begin working there your deception will be uncovered and you will be out of a job.